Jivan052/NuroTrader/README.md

-# NeuroTrader AI Trading Platform
+# NuroTrader AI Trading Platform

-NeuroTrader is an AI-powered cryptocurrency trading platform with analytics, market insights, and an interactive AI agent.
+NuroTrader is an AI-powered cryptocurrency trading platform with analytics, market insights, and an interactive AI agent.

 ## Features